-He had broken numerous bones throughout his life, most coming with a fairly entertaining story.
+He had numerous broken bones throughout his life, most coming with a fairly entertaining story.
 I mean how many second graders do you know who got a C- in penmanship because of two broken arms?
 The first broken while roller skating and the second, days later, walking the dog?
 Or the night he slid into second base trying to help his co-workers beat the other team, and broke his ankle.
 His teammates counseled him to apply heat and keep walking on it, much to the chagrin of his wife and the doctor when it was properly cast the following morning.
 Or how about the time he broke his ribs snow-mobiling with a buddy?
 If you’re going to break bones, that’s the way to do it, in nature and with a good story!

 How quickly on a January night two years ago the story took a turn.
 The older tales still hold their own in the retelling, but on that night a line was drawn.
 A line, not to be feared or dreaded, nevertheless, a line that says the story is now different.

 On that cold night his leg was broken with a double spiral break in the same place it had been thirty years before.
 The following months took a lot out of his wife and she told him that the next broken bone would be cared for by another wife.
 And he knew she meant it.
 As much as one means it when you know you’ll never leave but please remember that what you do affects me too.

 And this is what love can do when it enters the story: it can change everything.